-“Pay attention to ergonomics” is number four on our list of top seven workplace safety tips for a reason.
+“Pay attention to ergonomics” is number four on our list of top seven workplace safety tips and one of our top 10 2018 blog posts for a reason.
 Maintaining neutral posture can go a long way in preventing injuries before they happen at work.

 Not just for office workers